Prescot: Tourism, leisure and places of interest

 Prescot Museum houses a permanent exhibition about the history of clock and watch-making in the town, and several temporary exhibitions per year.
 The Georgian building is now also home to Knowsley Council's Arts and Events Service.

-On the edge of the town is the famous estate of Lord Derby, which includes the Knowsley Safari Park.
+On the edge of the town is the estate of the Earl of Derby, which includes the Knowsley Safari Park.

 In recent years, several cultural and arts events have been established in the town, including the annual 10-day Prescot Festival of Music and the Arts and an annual Elizabethan Fayre.

 The Shakespeare North Trust promotes William Shakespeare's historic connection with the town, a subject being researched at Liverpool's John Moores University.
 Inspired by the historic Prescot Playhouse, the Trust has built the Shakespeare North complex in Prescot, including a Shakespearean playhouse and an educational centre.
 In April 2016, Knowsley Council granted planning permission for the new playhouse.
 Construction work on the new The Shakespeare North Playhouse was completed in late 2022.

 Stone Street, running between High Street and Eccleston Street, is just 26 inches wide at its southern end and is one of the narrowest streets in Britain.